antonioalberti/AIPyCraft/Readme.md

 - solution_creator.py: Handles the creation of new solutions with multilanguage support
 - solution_loader.py: Loads existing solutions from a folder
 - solution_runner.py: Executes Python components and skips non-Python components
-- solution_shower.py: Displays detailed information about solutions and their components
+- solution_displayer.py: Lists loaded solutions and displays detailed information about solutions and their components
 - installation_script_generator.py: Generates installation scripts for Python dependencies
 - solution_correcting.py: Corrects and improves existing solutions using AI
 - solution_feature_adding.py: Adds new features to solutions using AI